Mosco267/Learning---Journal/2025-11-03-tryhackme-presecurity.md

  - There are two type of IP Address which are: IPV4(Internet protocol version 4) and IPV6(Internet protocol version 6)
  - Example of IPV4 are IP Address divided into 4 octets and number ranges from 0 to 255 example are this 10.139.210.098
  - Example of IPV6 Address are long sequence of number and alphabet usually 8 octets example are 1a23.r4w5.55h7.90gf.5hy8.k0u9.0so6.22va
- - DNS(Domain Name Server) is what convert human-friendly domain names to IP address that computer uses
+ - DNS(Domain Name System) is what convert human-friendly domain names to IP address that computer uses
  - HTTP(Hypertext transfer protocol) is the protocol for transferring web pages.
 HTTPS adds encryption for security
  - firewall controls and filters incoming/outgoing network traffic to protect system
  - there are either public or private IP